Immigrant health in Australia: Diagnosis of immigrant morbidity on board ship (1837–39)

 1982: HIV was detected in a European man.

 Chinese

 According to the 1861 Colonial Census, Chinese-born persons made up 3.4% of the Australian population, equating to approximately 38,258 Chinese in Australia after 1842 when the Chinese first settled in Australia.
 Some arrived in Australia hoping to escape civil disorder in China, although the majority of Chinese migrated to Australia after hearing about the gold rush.

 Within Australia, the average life expectancy is 81.7 years, while China-born individuals have an average of 74.7 years.
 The Queensland Health Multicultural Services suggests that Ischaemic heart disease, cancer and cerebrovascular disease are the major causes of death of China-born persons in Australia.
-Such cancers that have been identified include nasopyarynx, lung, intestine, rectum, stomach and liver cancer, all of which are prominent among Chinese immigrants.
+Such cancers that have been identified include nasopharynx, lung, intestine, rectum, stomach and liver cancer, all of which are prominent among Chinese immigrants.

 Afghans

 From the 1860s, "Afghan" cameleers, who came mainly from Afghanistan, but also British India and other countries, settled in Australia, establishing work helping to open up outback Australia.

 Afghans who have migrated to Australia more recently face several disadvantages when accessing health services.
 Disadvantages include language barriers, a lack of translators in Australian health services, and the incompatibility of some Australian healthcare services and procedures with Islamic beliefs.
 The migrants may experience a sense of alienation and lack of belonging as they are put in a situation that makes them feel like outcasts compared to the rest of Australia.
 However the Queensland Health Multicultural Services have suggested that Afghan migrants use the health services just as much as Australian-born individuals.